OFSTED INSPECTION 2018 JUDGEMENT - GOOD

 When Sallyanne left Kent Social Services she became a freelance social worker and undertook a variety of tasks for independent fostering agencies including Form F assessments.

-Before job sharing the Registered Manager post at Attachments Fostering she was an independent consultant.
+Before taking the Managerial post at Attachments Fostering she was an independent consultant.
 In this role Sallyanne undertook foster carer reviews, quality assurance and training.
 Sallyanne also had an important role in advising on policy and proceedures.

 Osman Koca's role is diverse covering quality assurance and recruitment.
 Osman is also working towards his social work degree.
 This role allows him to combine his people skills with his formal education in business; he studied at Istanbul Teknik University, Ege University, Izmir and Anglia Ruskin, Cambridge.
 He is also currently looking at improving children and young people's participation and the recruitment process.